 I ended my day walking along the waterfront with a light heart and a peaceful mind.
 No rush, no worries—just the calm joy of being exactly where I needed to be.
 Kaohsiung has that effect on me.
 It captured my mind, heart, and soul… and as I left, I already knew: this wouldn’t be the last time.

-It was the kind of moment I always longed for—worry-free and calm, carried by the quiet magic of solo travel.
+It was the moment I always longed for—worry-free and calm, carried by the quiet magic of solo travel.